Shortness of Breath: Common Causes & When to Worry

 10. Neuromuscular disease

-Myasthenia gravis and amyotrophic lateral sclerosis can cause shortness of breath due to decreased weakness in the muscles that help with breathing.
+Myasthenia gravis and amyotrophic lateral sclerosis (ALS) can cause shortness of breath due to decreased weakness in the muscles that help with breathing.

 11. Paroxysmal nocturnal dyspnea